1n17/elonaplusone/readme.md

   * +(5*tier)% for 1500 turns, with cooking thresholds rescaled to increase tier spacing to more E+ appropriate levels (+50%)
  #### Thirst
   * walking on water type tiles quckly replenishes hydration
+ #### Picnic basket
+  * rotten ingredients not allowed in recipe
+ #### Destiny loot
+  * moved to chest (300s one) - still hardfixed godly but otherwise standard chest lootlevel rules apply, ie. itemlevel is inherited from chest

 # Cutscenes (optional)
  * drop in translated `scene2.hsp` (eg. from E+C*) to exe directory